 The SLSDC obligated $120 million on 48 separate projects during the ARP’s first eight years (FYs 2009-2016).
 These projects included maintenance dredging in the U.S. portion of the Seaway navigation channel, lock culvert valve machinery upgrade to hydraulic operation, structural rehabilitation and corrosion prevention work on the Seaway International Bridge, gatelifter upgrades, and miter gate rehabilitation, as well as various other structural and equipment repairs and/or replacement.

-For the FY 2015-2019 time frame, the Seaway ARP/CIP includes 44 separate ARP projects and equipment estimated at $90.9 million with total funding for each year of the plan constrained to funding targets for those years as approved by the Office of Management and Budget (OMB).
-Dollar amounts for ARP projects are “project feasibility” estimates that can vary by an industry-recognized standard of 20-30 percent.
-Project estimates and schedules may fluctuate at various points in the lifespan of the ARP and are revised as needed and on a continuing basis throughout the length of the ARP.
+For the FY 2018-2022 period, the Seaway ARP/Capital Investment Plan (CIP) includes 57 separate ARP projects and equipment estimated at $92.6 million with total funding for each year of the plan constrained to funding targets for those years as approved by the Secretary and subject to annual appropriations.
+It is important to note that dollar amounts for ARP projects are “project feasibility” estimates that can vary by an industry-recognized standard of 20-30 percent.
+Project estimates and schedules may fluctuate at various points in the lifespan of the ARP and will be revised as needed and on a continuing basis throughout the length of the ARP.

-The ARP is resulting in not only modernized infrastructure and new equipment to ensure the long-term reliability of the St. Lawrence Seaway, but it is also having a positive and significant impact on the Upstate New York economy.
-In fact, more than 70 percent of the ARP funds obligated during the program’s first five years, totaling more than $58 million, were awarded within the region.
-In addition to these contracts, the ARP is producing approximately $1.5 - $2.5 million in additional economic benefits to the region (e.g., local permanent and temporary hires, local spending on supplies and equipment, lodging, meals, etc.) each year.
+The SLSDC’s ARP is resulting in not only modernized infrastructure and new equipment to ensure the long-term reliability of the St. Lawrence Seaway, but it is also having a positive and significant impact on the Upstate New York economy.
+In fact, approximately $60 million of ARP funds obligated during the program’s first eight years were awarded within the Upstate New York region.
+In addition to these contracts, the ARP generates, on average, $2 million in additional economic benefits to the region (local permanent and temporary hires, local spending on supplies and equipment, lodging, meals, etc.) each year.

 Available ARP reports to the U.S. Congress include: